BrianPvanOers/S-GAIN/datasets/README.md

 This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
 The goal is to predict the number of shares in social networks (popularity).
-It has no missing values, 58 (+2 non-predictive) features, 1 class, and 39797 instances.
+It has no missing values, 58 (+2 non-predictive) features, 1 target, and 39797 instances.
 It was used in \[1].
 More information can be found in the reference.

 #### Explanation of features